Java Persistence API is a standard. Hence, there are multiple options to choose from:

 Some applications choose not to use an ORM framework at all.
 For this reason, I decided to run a one-day survey on Twitter to get a glimpse on the JPA providers market share.

-We had almost 700 people participating in this survey, and, in the end, Hibernate is leading the by a very large margin (e.g. 72%), meaning that it’s still the de facto choice for many production systems.
-EclipseLink is following with a market share of 13%, sharing the same percentage with the enterprise applications that chose not to use JPA.
+We had almost 700 people participating in this survey, and, in the end, Hibernate is leading them by a very large margin (e.g. 72%), meaning that it’s still the de facto choice for many production systems.
+EclipseLink is following with a market share of 13%, sharing the same percentage of the enterprise applications that chose not to use JPA.

 Some time ago, I asked our community to rate the reason why they like Hibernate over other JPA providers: